 a).
 To provide you with access to advice on matters relating to the maintenance of your Will(s), Lasting Powers of Attorney and other documents as agreed from time to time.
 In some cases this may mean advice to draw up other documents, or take other action, which may incur further fees through the relevant associated legal advisers.
 In such cases full details of such charges will be given to you in advance and you are under no obligation to proceed with any ancillary services offered.
 However, in some circumstances you may be asked to sign a declaration stating that you are acting against the advice given.

-b) Should you require your documents returned at any time, we require written instructions signed by the document owners, or in the case of executors the death certificate and instructions signed by all executors plus proof of identity, There is a fee for return unless for superseded documents which can be sent by second class post at your risk.
+b) Should you require your documents returned at any time, we require written instructions signed by the document owners, or in the case of executors the death certificate and instructions signed by all executors plus proof of identity.
+There is a fee for return unless for superseded documents which can be sent by second class post at your risk.
 Special Delivery is essential for valid documents, which necessitates a trip to the local Post Office.

-c) To maintain the strictest confidentiality and not to pass on your name or details to any other organisation without your express written permission, with the exception of the legal planner or independent franchisee or introducer who may be involved in your overall financial and legal planning and therefore have a legitimate need for such information – you can of course request that we do not allow this.
+c) To maintain the strictest confidentiality and not to pass on your name or details to any other organisation other than for advice purposes without your express written permission, with the exception of the legal planner or independent franchisee or introducer who may be involved in your overall financial and legal planning and therefore have a legitimate need for such information – you can of course request that we do not allow this.
 The Company is registered under the Data Protection Act 1984, and therefore all information disclosed to us will remain totally confidential.

 d).
 The Will Custodian Ltd Peace of Mind Service (PMS) is a reactive service, and the client has the opportunity to contact the Helpline during office hours with any questions.
 Advice is free, amendments, where made by our legal service associates are normally chargeable.
 PMS members will receive occasional Newsletters and check lists to give general guidance as to changes which may be relevant, and the Newsletters are designed to provoke thought and enquiries.
 You will NOT be receive advice if you do not contact the Helpline.
 The Company offers a Storage service, the Company does not accept any liability or obligation to advise you of any changes in legislation or taxation which may affect you either directly or indirectly and may necessitate a review of your legal documents.
 Any Will should be reviewed every three years and on the occasion of any material change in your circumstances, such as divorce, marriage, the birth of children, or the inheritance of a large sum of money etc. If payment for the service is not received, and in the absence of a formal written request to return your documents, accompanied by the relevant postage fee, we reserve the right to return the documents at your risk by normal post to you last known address.
 We will not do this until we have tried to resolve the issue.